lamini-ai/docs-to-qa/README.md

 ./generate_questions.sh
 ```

-This example runs on legislative data of U.S. Bills to create question-answer pairs related to these docs, without needing to manually label them yourself!
 All you need to do is prompt-engineer an LLM to generate questions, then answers, for you.
 When you run `generate_question.sh`, you can see the prompt to generate questions (`SYSTEM PROMPT`) and the questions about a docs snippet (`GENERATED QUESTION`), here a list of questions:

 ```
 ============SYSTEM PROMPT=================